 Creating Vendors and Parts is easy.
 In the upper right-hand corner of the Part Vendors listing located in the right pane, there is a block called Part Vendors with a down arrow.
 Clicking on the down arrow will give you access to the editing panel.
-You can also access the Part Vendors editing panel by clicking on the Tables pull out pane and clicking the Add button.
+You can also access the Part Vendors editing panel by clicking on the Tables pull-out pane and clicking the Add button.
 Once the editing panel is visible enter a new vendor code, vendor name and full name for the vendor (vendor name and full name fields are optional but recommended).
 Next, press the Add button located in the editing panel to create a new vendor and insert it in the vendor listing.
 All vendor codes must be unique.
-To add a part to the vendor place a check-mark next to the desired vendor code and press Add Part in the editing panel.
+To add a part to the vendor place a checkmark next to the desired vendor code and press Add Part in the editing panel.
 Other functions include deleting vendors and parts, copying and pasting, editing cells, table filtering and sorting, printing and exporting.

 The Service Tags screen allows you to display and maintain a list of all the controller tags that the PMPlanR™ Preventative Maintenance Planning Software is monitoring.
 Allen Bradley Logix’s family of controllers is supported.
 Consult with Sterling Systems & Controls for other controllers and brands.
 Each controller has a list of Tags and each Tag is available for monitoring.
 Tags used for Service can be created within the PLC.
-Each Service Tag will be automatically polled and reads its value from the controller.
+Each Service Tag will be automatically polled and read its value from the controller.
 Polling times can be adjusted and data compression on analog tags can also be adjusted.
 Consult with Sterling Systems & Controls for more information regarding Service Tags.

 If any Service Tags are assigned a PM Task, they are listed and shown by clicking on the “+” button in the row header to expand the selection.
 Each Tag has the following fields: